Discover Career Opportunities

 Education

 The potential employer will want to know your education; this ensures you are qualified for the position.
-If this is your first job, expect to insert all of your education here, however, if you have been a professional for a while, a summary of education is sufficient.
+If this is your first job, expect to insert all of your education here, however, if you have been a professional for a while, a summary of your education is sufficient.
 Remember though, it’s important you meet the educational requirements for the post so read over these before you take time to complete the application form.

 Employment History

 Employment history is another section of the application that will be needed.
 Before completing, sit down and figure out the dates of your previous employment.
-It is important that you give correct dates as these can be checked.
+It is important that you give the correct dates as these can be checked.
 Also, include any periods of volunteer work or internships.

 Activities & Interests